shagu/staticmod/README.md

 - `/rl` can be used to reload the UI
 - `print()` can be used to output messages
 - `print()` and `message()` cache their output to only display the same message once each session.

+## Unitframes
+- Player unitframe has the same background texture as target frame
+- Optional: Class colors can be used instead of reaction colors

+## Minimap
+- Minimap can be zoomed via mousewheel
+- Minimap day/night icon and zoom buttons removed
+- A clock now shows up on the minimap
+- Optional: A squared minimap

+## Chat
+- A second chat window is created (Loot & Spam)
+- Chat messages are split into left and right chat.
+  * Left Chat is used for important messages
+    *(Say, Party, Guild, Whisper)*
+  * Right Chat is used for Loot & Spam
+    *(NPC messages, Global Channels, Loot, Skill)*
+- The chat cursor can be moved without pressing <Alt>
+- Chat can be scrolled via mousewheel (hold shift to jump up/down)

+## Worldmap
+- Worldmap gets opened window mode
+- Window can be scaled with Mousewheel+Ctrl
+- Window can be made transparent with Mousewheel+Shift
+- On the bottom-left of the worldmap, the coordinates are displayed

+## Darken
+- Optional: All frames can be scanned to modify their textures to a darker version (experimental/incomplete)

+## Layout
+- Player and target are moved to the bottom-center of the screen
+- Both chat frames are aligned to bottom left and bottom right